SystemsApproach/private5g/cloud.rst

 advantage of the local cloud resources (e.g., what edge applications to run and how to slice connectivity resources among those apps).
-We sometimes call the latter "enterprise admins" to distinguish them from "end-users" that might want to manage their own personal devices.
+We sometimes call the latter "enterprise admins" to distinguish them from "end-users" who might want to manage their own personal devices.

 Aether is multi-tenant in the sense that it authenticates and isolates these stakeholders, allowing each to access only those objects they